-- Eligibility is limited to full-time faculty and fellows (all title series including regular, research, clinical and special) of the University of Kentucky. - Investigators in training including residents, post-doctoral fellows, and clinical fellows are eligible to serve as PIs. - Volunteer faculty and adjunct faculty are NOT eligible to serve as PIs but may be coinvestigators. - IRB must be submitted. - Individual principal investigators will not be allowed to hold more than one CCTS pilot research award at any one time.
+- Eligibility is limited to full-time faculty (all title series including regular, research, clinical and special) of the University of Kentucky. - Volunteer faculty and adjunct faculty are NOT eligible to serve as PIs but may be coinvestigators. - IRB must be submitted. - Individual principal investigators will not be allowed to hold more than one CCTS pilot research award at any one time.